polkadot-js/docs/docs/substrate/extrinsics.md

 ### reserve(workload: `Vec<PalletBrokerScheduleItem>`)
 - **interface**: `api.tx.broker.reserve`
 - **summary**:    Reserve a core for a workload.

+   The workload will be given a reservation, but two sale period boundaries must pass  before the core is actually assigned.

    - `origin`: Must be Root or pass `AdminOrigin`.